duckduckgo/duckduckgo-documentation/duckduckhack/backend-reference/data-files.md

 # Data Files

-Instant Answers - particularly Goodies - can use simple text or html input files for display or processing.
+Instant Answers - particularly Goodies - can use simple text files for display or processing.
 These files can be read once and reused to answer many queries without cluttering up your source code.

 The `share` function gives each Instant Answer access to a subdirectory of the repository's [`share`](https://github.com/duckduckgo/zeroclickinfo-goodies/tree/master/share/goodie) directory.
 The subdirectory for your Instant Answer is based on its Perl package name which is transformed from CamelCase to underscore_separated_words.

 ## Usage